 With a B.Sc degree in Ecology and Environmental Science he has also worked for all the major providers of Mountain Training and Guiding in the UK.
 He is now based in the French Alps, near Chamonix Mont Blanc, where he specialises in designing & providing mountaineering & ski adventures & training experiences in the Alps.

-- Rob is a regular on the Scottish winter scene having spent nearly every season since 1993 climbing and guiding there and making ascents of hundreds of ice and mixed routes throughout the Highlands up to grade 8.
+- Rob was a keen regular on the Scottish winter scene having spent nearly every season since 1993 climbing and guiding there and making ascents of hundreds of ice and mixed routes throughout the Highlands up to grade 8.

-Climbed extensively throughout the French, Swiss and Italian Alps including over 70 Alpine routes such as the North Faces of The Eiger, Les Drus, Droites, Italian Face of Mont Blanc (Eckpfeiler), Grande Jorasses, Sans Nom, The ‘Supercouloir’, Grande Rocheuse, Aiguille du Midi, Argentiere, Courtes etc.
+- He has also climbed extensively throughout the French, Swiss and Italian Alps with over 100 Alpine routes including the North Faces of The Eiger, Les Drus, Droites, Italian Face of Mont Blanc (Eckpfeiler), Grande Jorasses, Sans Nom, The ‘Supercouloir’, Grande Rocheuse, Aiguille du Midi, Argentiere, Courtes etc.

 - 15 International expeditions (to the Indian and Nepalese Himalaya, Pakistani Karakorum and Hindu Kush, Kyrghyz Tien Shan, Argentinian Andes, Moroccan high Atlas, Chinese Pamir, Colorado Rockies) on peaks up to 7500m including numerous first ascents, mostly whilst guiding.
 Ascents of the well known summits of Ama Dablam and Khan Tengrhi as well as various less technical peaks such as Mount Vinson, Acconcagua and Mera.

 - Rob has spent nearly 2 years of his life living, working and climbing in Antarctica.
 This includes both looking after scientists conducting research on behalf of the British Antarctic Survey (BAS) and guiding clients up peaks like Mount Vinson for Antarctic Logistics & Expeditions (ALE).
-He has also recently just returned from guiding a ski expedition to the South Pole (ski the last degree).
+He has also guided a ski expedition to the South Pole (ski the last degree).

-- Extensive Ski Touring experience throughout the European Alps and Antarctica.
+- Extensive off piste & ski mountaineering experience throughout the European Alps and Antarctica.

-Rob gives the anual British Mountaineering Council safety lectures, ‘The Winter Essentials’ and has given talks at a variety of venues from universities to the National Mountain Training Centre to New Scotland Yard (Home of the London Metropolitan Police Force).
+- Rob formally gave the annual British Mountaineering Council safety lectures, ‘The Winter Essentials’ and has given talks at a variety of venues from universities to the National Mountain Training Centre to New Scotland Yard (Home of the London Metropolitan Police Force).

 Richard Flint, Matterhorn Ascent, Zermatt, September 2018